State and Local Policy Database

 Commercial and multifamily benchmarking

 The State of California adopted Assembly Bill (AB) 802 in October of 2015.
-It will require commercial and multifamily buildings greater than 50,000 square feet and larger to benchmark energy usage annually.
+It requires commercial and multifamily buildings greater than 50,000 square feet and larger to benchmark energy usage annually.
 California requires commercial buildings to obtain and disclose ENERGY STAR ratings to transactional counter parties and the California Energy Commission at the time of a sale, lease, or financing for the entire building through AB 1130.

 Incentives